* Storm to linger off coast of Texas through Tuesday

-LONDON, Aug 28 (Reuters) - Oil markets were roiled on Monday after Tropical Storm Harvey wreaked havoc along the U.S. Gulf Coast over the weekend, crippling Houston and its port, and knocking out several refineries as well as some crude production.
+SINGAPORE, Aug 28 (Reuters) - Oil markets were roiled on Monday after Hurricane Harvey wreaked havoc along the U.S. Gulf coast over the weekend, crippling Houston and its port, and knocking out numerous refineries as well as some crude production.

-U.S. gasoline prices hit two-year highs as massive floods caused by the storm forced refineries in the area to close.
-In turn, U.S. crude futures fell as the refinery shutdowns could reduce demand for American crude.
+Gasoline prices hit two-year highs as massive floods caused by the storm forced refineries across the U.S. Gulf Coast to shut down.

 Harvey is the most powerful hurricane to hit Texas in more than 50 years, killing at least two people, causing large-scale flooding, and forcing the closure of Houston port as well as several refineries.

-The U.S. National Hurricane Center said Harvey was moving away from the coast but was expected to linger close to the shore through Tuesday.
-It said floods would spread from Texas eastward to Louisiana.
+The U.S. National Hurricane Center (NHC) said on Monday that Harvey was moving away from the coast but was expected to linger close to the shore through Tuesday, and that floods would spread from Texas eastward to Louisiana.

-Texas is home to 5.6 million bpd of refining capacity, and Louisiana has 3.3 million bpd.
-Over 2 million bpd of refining capacity was estimated to be offline as a result of the storm.
+Texas is home to 5.6 million barrels of refining capacity per day, and Louisiana has 3.3 million barrels.
+Over 2 million barrels per day (bpd) of refining capacity were estimated to be offline as a result of the storm.

-U.S. traders were seeking oil product cargoes from North Asia, several refining and shipping sources told Reuters, with transatlantic exports of motor fuel out of Europe expected to surge.
+To avoid a fuel shortage, U.S. traders were seeking oil product cargoes from North Asia, several refining and shipping sources told Reuters on Monday.

-The price moves pushed the WTI discount versus Brent to as much as $5.24 per barrel, the widest in two years.
+These opposing price movements pushed the WTI discount versus Brent to as much as $4.99 per barrel, the widest in two years.